 14. Are you up to date with the latest algorithm changes?

 While we told you earlier that Google releases about 500 algorithm changes per year, they aren’t all significant.

 Most of them have a very minor impact on any one site.

 However, a select group of algorithm updates were significant enough to deserve being named.
 All SEOs should be familiar with all of these.

 Ask your SEO to describe a few of them, and then confirm that they know what they’re talking about by reading through those links.

-I don’t know if it needs to be said, but ask these over Skype/phone or in person so that they can’t just Google an explanation and email it back.
+We don’t know if it needs to be said, but ask these over Skype/phone or in person so that they can’t just Google an explanation and email it back.

-In addition, you want an SEO that stays up to date with SEO news.
+In addition, you want an SEO that stays up-to-date with SEO news.
 Ideally, they should be active in forums and other SEO communities.